 id: gwpra5

-Stop deforestation of the rainforest
+Stop the deforestation of the rainforest

-Stop deforestation of the rainforest
+Stop the deforestation of the rainforest

 Original German text translated into English